Science

 Presentation

-The SSD program is a course in applied mathematics that aims to provide high-level skills in statistics, random modeling and data science.
+The SSD program is an applied mathematics course designed to provide high-level skills in statistics, random modeling, and data science.

-It is designed to provide solid knowledge and professional skills to enable students to join multidisciplinary teams in a wide range of sectors: health, biology, ecology, environment, genomics, energy, agronomy, economics, banking, insurance, marketing, research, higher education, etc.
+It aims to provide solid knowledge and professional skills so that students can integrate into multidisciplinary teams in many sectors of activity: health, biology, ecology, environment, genomics, energy, agronomy, economics, banking, insurance, marketing, research, higher education, etc.

 Read more